Unless a specific exception is granted, all development of SLU.edu must occur within our content management system (CMS), OUCampus.

 - Always spell check content in all fields - body copy, headlines and titles.
 If possible, have someone else proofread your work.

-You should have a strategic goal for each page you create or maintain on the site.
+- You should have a strategic goal for each page you create or maintain on the site.
 Common goals are enrollment and support.

-Do not use "Last Updated" or "Under Construction" lines.
+- Do not use "Last Updated" or "Under Construction" lines.
 Update your content as often as it requires and do not launch new content before it is ready.

-General information about the University, such as the campus map and the mission statement, has already been developed.
+- General information about the University, such as the campus map and the mission statement, has already been developed.
 Rather than recreating or cutting and pasting the information into your web page, please simply link to the top-level content.

 - As with any content provided on behalf of the University, all SLU websites must comply

 with the following University and federal policies.

 - Put yourself in a user's mindset.
 How would the material make the most sense?
 What structure would allow you to find what you're looking for quickly?